matteodelabre/midijs/README.md

 **NOTE:** this module does not provide access to the devices by itself, but enables you to handle the stream of events that are sent to or received from them.
-Use this module with the [WebMIDI API](http://www.w3.org/TR/webmidi/) in the browser, or [`node-midi`](http://npmjs.com/package/midi) with Node.JS for this purpose.
+Use this module in conjunction with the [WebMIDI API](http://www.w3.org/TR/webmidi/) in the browser, or [`node-midi`](http://npmjs.com/package/midi) with Node.JS for this purpose.